meker12/documentation/source/mongodb_parse_faq.rst

 .. note::

-    Until March 31st 2016, the first Parse specific instance you create will have 15% off for a full year.
+    Until March 31st 2016, the first Parse instance you create will have 15% off for a full year.
+Sign up `here <https://objectrocket.com/parse>`_

 Parse Resources
 ~~~~~~~~~~~~~~~